 There are many different sources of human exposure to lead.
 These include: lead-based paint, lead-contaminated dust or soil, some plumbing materials, certain types of pottery, pewter, brass fixtures, food, and cosmetics, exposure in the work place and exposure from certain hobbies, brass faucets, fittings, and valves.
 According to the Environmental Protection Agency (EPA), 10 to 20 percent of a person's potential exposure to lead may come from drinking water, while for an infant consuming formula mixed with lead-containing water this may increase to 40 to 60 percent.

 IMMEDIATE ACTIONS TAKEN

-Results were received on February 27, 2019.
-A handwash only sign was placed at the sink.
+Results were received on August 27, 2019.
+Handwash only signs were placed at the sinks.
+The water was shut off to the kettle.

 NEXT STEPS